 – Gianh River (this historic river used to be the border splitting Vietnam into two countries during the Trinh-Nguyen War)

 – Nhat Le River (the confluence of the Kien Giang and Long Đai rivers)

 – Son River, Phong Nha-Ke Bàng

-Most of the rivers originate in the Truong Son Range and empty into South China Sea.
+Most of the rivers originate in the Truong Son Range and empty into the South China Sea.
 River and stream density is 1.1 km/km².
-There are some 160 natural and man-made lakes with total water deposit of 234.3 million cubic meter of fresh water, Quang Binh province’s sea area includes continental shelf and special economic area up to 20,000 km².
+There are some 160 natural and man-made lakes with total water deposit of 234.3 million cubic metres of fresh water, Quang Binh province’s sea area includes a continental shelf and special economic area up to 20,000 km².
 Off the sea, there lie Hòn La islet, Hòn Gió islet, Hòn Nom islet, Hòn Co islet, Hòn Chùa islets with the total fishery capacity of 100,000 metric tonnes.
 Hòn La bay is a 4-square-km marine bay with the depth up to 15m and a surrounding land of 4 km² suitable to develop sea deep-water port and industrial park.

 Quang Bình is subdivided into 8 district-level sub-divisions: